 The excess distribution tax under this rule is imposed only to the extent the distribution exceeds the balance of the company's CUFIN and Reinvested CUFIN accounts.

 Based on this rule, Article 78, section I of the LISR will treat a redemption or liquidation payment as a tax-free return of capital provided the book value of the company does not exceed the total amount of the company's CUCA balance.
 The book value would be higher in the event the distributing company has earnings for financial reporting purposes.
 If, however, the book value is higher than the CUCA, the excess of the book value over the CUCA is treated as a deemed dividend to the extent of the lesser of either the excess amount or the payment.
 Any deemed dividends arising under Article 78, Section II are reduced to the extent of any deemed dividends recognized under Article 78, Section I.

+d..
+Cancellation of Shares Within Two Years of Capital Increase

 An additional test is required under Article 78 of the LISR if there is a reduction of capital within two years of a capital increase.
 Under this rule, in the event of a capital reduction that results in the cancellation of shares within two years of a capital increase, a test must be carried out to ascertain whether a gain would have arisen had the shares been sold.
 For this purpose, a calculation of the gain is made using the per-share redemption value as the sale price.
 This value is compared to the tax basis of the shares held by the redeeming shareholder.
 If a net gain is determined on this basis, the amount of the net gain is recognized as a distribution of earnings to the extent it exceeds the income required to be recognized under the general rule.
 A difference may arise with respect to income recognition because the CUCA is determined based on the overall capital contributions to the company from all shareholders, whereas the tax basis includes the cost paid by the shareholder, whether by way of purchase or by way of capital contribution, as well as an adjustment for earnings.
 It is generally possible to transfer CUCA from one shareholder to another; however, the tax basis for purposes of determining gain or loss on the transfer of shares may not be transferred.
 Although the redeeming shareholder's income is calculated as a gain, as if the shares had been sold, the income is taxed as a dividend distribution.
 The following example demonstrates the application of these rules: